fhiso/legacy-format/data-model.md

 ### ANCE   {#ANCE}

-Pertaining to forbearers of an individual.
+Ancestors: pertaining to forbearers of an individual.

 See also `[DESC]`